michaelhuettermann/otello/README.md

 This lab is used as:
 - A self-contained starter package for telemetry for students and beginners.
 - A demo kit for interactive meetups and conferences.
-- A sandbox to work on and test modern Java features in relation to telemetry.
+- A sandbox to work on and test modern Java features in conjunction with telemetry.

 ## Installation